northwest-knowledge-network/MILES-DataMap/README.md

 11 Committing Changes to Git
 ------------------------------
-* Since all changes to PHP files are edited on the development machine, and not inside the Docker Containers, use Git on you development machine in the directory where the Git repo was cloned into to add, commit, and push changes.
+* Since all changes to PHP files are edited on the development machine (if you are using the development Docker compose script at StartScripts/Compose/Development/docker-compose.yml), and not inside the Docker Containers, use Git on you development machine in the directory where the Git repo was cloned into to add, commit, and push changes.

 * This Docker system mounts the PHP-Apache/PHP/ directory into the Apache server container, so that when a file in that directory is changed on you local machine, it is used in the Apache container too, so there is no need to use Bash in the container to make changes.